Deep learning via message passing algorithms based on belief propagation: Discussion and conclusions

 \section{Discussion and conclusions}

-Message passing algorithms, while successful in many fields, have notoriously struggled to scale to the training problem of deep neural networks.
-Here we have developed a class of fBP-based message passing algorithms, used within an update scheme that makes message passing training on deep and wide multilayer perceptrons possible.
-An important algorithmic solution we have introduced is the Posterior-as-Prior (PasP) step in the iteration process.
-While we focus on binary networks in our experiments, the formalism also accounts for continuous weights and continuous activations, and can be extended to incorporate bias.
-Future work will fill in these gaps and attempt to embrace convolutional layers as well.
-The BP-based scheme can also be adapted to various effective training procedures such as batch normalization \citep{feizi2018porcupine}.
+While successful in many fields, message passing algorithms, have notoriously struggled to scale to deep neural networks training problems.
+Here we have developed a class of fBP-based message passing algorithms and used them within an update scheme, Posterior-as-Prior (PasP), that makes it possible to train deep and wide multilayer perceptrons by message passing.

+We performed experiments binary activations and either binary or continuous weights.
+Future work should try to include different activations, biases, batch-normalization, and convolutional layers as well.
 Another interesting direction is the algorithmic computation of the (local) entropy of the model from the messages.

-Further theoretical work is needed for a more complete understanding of the robustness of our approach.
+Further theoretical work is needed for a more complete understanding of the robustness of our methods.
 Recent developments in message passing algorithms \citep{rangan2019vector} and related theoretical analysis \citep{goldt2020modeling} could provide fruitful inspirations.

-\subsubsection{Acknowledgments}
+While our algorithms can be used for approximate Bayesian inference, exact posterior calculation is still out of reach for message passing approaches and much technical work is needed in that direction.

+\section{Acknowledgments}

+FP acknowledges the European Research Council for Grant No. 834861 SO-ReCoDi.
 We thank Carlo Baldassi for useful discussions on the numerical implementation of the BP equations.